Meet the Vocations Director

-A: My Journey to the priesthood began when I was younger though I didn’t know it at the time.
+A: My journey to the priesthood began when I was younger, though I didn’t know it at the time.
 When I made my First Communion, I had a powerful experience of God’s presence and knew there was something special about the Eucharist.
-Then in 4th grade, I began to pray more regularly and experienced a lot of peace when I placed myself in God’s presence.
+Then in fourth grade, I began to pray more regularly and experienced a lot of peace when I placed myself in God’s presence.
 It was truly a gift to taste a little bit of God’s love for me at a young age.
 However, we moved and as I grew older and went to high school, I doubted what I experienced.
-It wasn’t until my junior year of college while on retreat that I had a powerful experience of God which opened my heart to the sacraments of Confession in a new way.
-I experienced the power of love, healing, forgiveness and I knew in my heart that I wanted to help share that with others.
+It wasn’t until my junior year of college—while on retreat—that I had a powerful experience of God which opened my heart to the Sacrament of Confession in a new way.
+I experienced the power of love, healing, and forgiveness, and I knew in my heart that I wanted to help share that with others.
 From there I sought a spiritual director and began walking more and more closely with Jesus until he invited me to go to seminary and begin my studies for the priesthood.

-A: I really like to read books, play board games and when I have the time play a round of golf.
+A: I really like to read books, play board games, and—when I have the time—play golf.
 I also really enjoy cooking and hosting priests at my rectory when time permits.

 Q: What did you do before becoming the Director of Vocations?

-A: I was an associate priest first at Notre Dame Parish in Clarendon Hills and then Saints Peter and Paul in Naperville.
-I then spent three years serving on staff at St. John Vianney College Seminary on the campus of the University of St. Thomas, in St. Paul.
+A: I was an associate priest first at Notre Dame Parish in Clarendon Hills and then at Saints Peter and Paul in Naperville.
+I then spent three years serving on staff at St. John Vianney College Seminary, on the campus of the University of St. Thomas, in St. Paul, Minnesota.
 While there, I served as a spiritual director, a formator, and I taught a class to the seminarians.